-On the contrary, if you use unprimed wood or other absorbent (or uprimed) surface, it will soak all paint quickly and you will need more and more layers.
+On the contrary, if you use unprimed wood or another absorbent (or unprimed) surface, it will soak all paint quickly and you will need more and more layers.

 Unprimed paper is also generally more absorbent than pre-primed canvas.
 But unprimed canvas will be more absorbent than paper.

 you use stay-wet palettes.
-It can be homemade wet palette of from a shop.
+It can be a homemade wet palette or from a shop.
 The main goal of these palettes is to keep your paint from drying.
 Try to choose plastic or glass palettes if you don’t aim to slow your paint drying time.

 - Paint brand and quality

-you use brand of paint with a longer open time, as Golden Open.
-This paint stay wet up to 1 hour.
-Or you use fluid acrylics with thin application – this will dry faster.
+you use a brand of paint with a longer open time, such as Golden Open.
+This paint stays wet for up to 1 hour.
+Or you use fluid acrylics with a thin application – this will dry faster.

 - Slow-dry Medium

 using any of these mediums: extenders, retarders, slow-dry medium, wetting spray.
-They are all made for make acrylics dry slower.
+They are all made to make acrylics dry slower.
 Check the properties of the medium you use.

-If you need one of this, check my 11 recommended slow-drying mediums.
+If you need one of these, check my 11 recommended slow-drying mediums.

 you are used to spraying the back of your canvas or paint while working.
 If so, acrylics are likely to dry slower than usual as much water remains on the surface.

-you added too much water to the paint that slows down the evaporation process and damages paint quality.
-Thinning paint with water is something I don’t recommend: first of all, water dilutes pigment and binder and change the bonding properties.
+you added too much water to the paint which slows down the evaporation process and damages paint quality.
+Thinning paint with water is something I don’t recommend: first of all, water dilutes pigment and binder and changes the bonding properties.
 Second, it slows down drying, because as we remember drying = evaporation.

 The ideal environment for acrylic painting: